Scribe Book Writing Course

 - Optional: How Do You Beat Writer’s Block?

 - Optional: How Long Should a Book Be And Do Length & Word Count Matter?

 - Optional: The Only Software You Need to Write a Book is Already On Your Computer

 - Optional: 33 Writing Tips for Nonfiction Authors

 It feels amazing to get through the first draft.
 Reward yourself with some time to rest and relax.
 The hardest part is over.
 You now have a real book in your hands, even if it is rough.

 Then, let’s dive into Scribe’s 3-step editing process to polish your book.

+We start insecure, unsure, and afraid.
+We start with fear, and sometimes even terror, gripping us.
 Now, let’s walk through how to train your emotional brain to reframe your fear and turn it into excitement.